This policy was last modified on 22nd May 2018

-What's On Glasgow only collects personally identifiable information about you (i.e. your name, address etc.) either when voluntarily submitted by you via our newsletter sign up or when you enter a competition.
+What's On Glasgow only collects personally identifiable information about you (i.e. your name, address etc.) when voluntarily submitted by you via our newsletter sign up or when you enter a competition.

 What's On Glasgow may use the information provided by you to send you information about events which we believe may be of interest to you.
-This will only involve contacting you by email and ONLY when you have authorised us to do so by signing up to our weekly newsletter.
+This will ONLY involve contacting you by email and ONLY when you have authorised us to do so by signing up to our weekly newsletter.

 We do not give or sell personal information about you to third parties.